TransactionGPT: Methodology

 \section{Methodology}

-In this section, we first summarize the model evolution path of TGPT from 1- to 3-Dimensional and innovations in modality fusion between Transformers in different dimensions (Sec.~\ref{sec:method-evolution}).
-Then we introduce the technical details for Transformer in each dimension (Sec.~\ref{sec:method-transformer}) and our novel modality fusion method (Sec.~\ref{sec:modality_fusion}), followed by model time complexity analysis (Sec.~\ref{sec:complexity}) and optimization objectives (Sec.~\ref{sec:loss_function}).
+In this section, we first summarize the evolution path of the TGPT model from 1- to 3-Dimensional and innovations in the fusion of modality between Transformers in different dimensions (Sec.~\ref{sec:method-evolution}).
+Then we introduce the technical details of Transformer in each dimension (Sec.~\ref{sec:method-transformer}) and our novel modality fusion method (Sec.~\ref{sec:modality_fusion}), followed by model time complexity analysis (Sec.~\ref{sec:complexity}) and optimization (Sec.~\ref{sec:loss_function}).